testingisdocumenting/znai/znai-docs/znai/footer.md

 share your thoughts!

 Ask questions on [StackOverflow](https://stackoverflow.com/questions/tagged/znai).
-Tag your questions with `#znai` and Znai maintainers will try to answer them
+Tag your questions with `#znai` and Znai maintainers will try to answer them.

 **Contributions are welcome**